neha-ajith/webathontinkerhub/README.md

 # webathontinkerhub

-A simple portfolio website using HTML and CSS.
+A noob level portfolio website using HTML and CSS done as part of Webathon conducted by Tinkerhub.

 https://neha-ajith.github.io/webathontinkerhub/